argrelay/argrelay/docs/dev_notes/top_todos.md

     https://stackoverflow.com/questions/7267185/bash-autocompletion-add-description-for-possible-completions/10130007#10130007

 *   If there are multiple `data_envelope` anywhere in `query_plan` (as last `data_envelope` or not), it should be possible to hit enter and provide some meaningful action for the list of these `data_envelope`-s of one clas currently found (even if function needs envelopes of subsequent classes).

+*   Consumed and unconsumed tokens:
+    *   Display them in description.
+    *   Send them to invocation (e.g. to decide to run or not to run function and how they can be used).
+    *   Verify them in tests.

 *   Add named args.